davidledwards/davidledwards.github.io/_posts/2019-03-07-getting-results.md

 Let me be the first to admit that I occasionally find myself defending the absence of attainment by leaning on the incredible effort that came before.
 We all do.
 It is human nature to protect ourselves.

-It also presents an opportunity to recenter myself and reinforce the notion that the _result_ is what matters.
+It also presents an opportunity to recenter ourselves and reinforce the notion that the _result_ is what matters.
 Doing so removes the emotion and opens the mind to different ways of thinking.
 In essence, these events translate to important learning opportunities.